 Vegetation is represented by seven climatological parameters: vegetation cover of low vegetation, vegetation cover of high vegetation, low vegetation type, high vegetation type, leaf area for low vegetation, leaf area for high vegetation and C3/C4 plant photosynthesis types.
-The first four parameters are derived from the 2'30" GLCC.1.2 data by aggregating over the target grid squares.
-GLCC.2.0 is available and prepared but not used yet.
+The first four parameters are derived from the 300m ESA-CCI data by aggregating over the target grid squares.
 The fractional covers for low and high vegetation are obtained by combining the fractions from all the low and high vegetation types of Table 11.1.
 The index of the dominant low and high vegetation types are also coded as climatological fields for use by the land surface scheme.
 The latter two fields can not be interpolated by standard procedures to another resolution.
 The resulting fields are shown in Figs 11.10, 11.11, 11.12 and 11.13.
 Table 11.3 and Table 11.4 contain statistical information on the number of points in each vegetation class.

-Leaf area is based on MODIS satellite data and is specified as a monthly climatology.
-Details are given in Boussetta et al. (2011) and the geographical distribution is shown for January and July in Figs 11.14, 11.15, 11.16 and 11.17.
+Leaf area index is based on CLMS LAI and is specified as a monthly climatology.
+The geographical distribution is shown for January and July in Figs 11.14, 11.15, 11.16 and 11.17.
 The model interprets these fields as the climatology for the 15th of the month and does a linear interpolation between months to obtain a smooth seasonal cycle.

-Figure 11.7 Orientation $\theta{GW}$ of sub-grid orography.
-The field is in radians and has values between $-\frac{1}{2}\pi$ and $\frac{1}{2}\pi$ ).
+Figure 11.7 Orientation θ{GW} of sub-grid orography.
+The field is in radians and has values between $-\frac{1}{2}\pi$ and $\frac{1}{2}\pi$).
 For clarity the plot has been converted to degrees with values between -90 and +90.

-Figure 11.8 Slope $\sigma{GW}$ of sub-grid orography.
+Figure 11.8 Slope σ{GW} of sub-grid orography.

-Figure 11.9 Standard deviation $\mu{GW}$ of sub-grid orography.
+Figure 11.9 Standard deviation μ{GW} of sub-grid orography.